jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

     worksheet.write_datetime(0, 0, datetime, date_format)

-The datetime should be a :class:`datetime.datetime`, :class:`datetime.date` or :class:`datetime.time` object.
-The :mod:`datetime` class is part of the standard Python libraries.
+The datetime should be a :class:`datetime.datetime`, :class:`datetime.date` :class:`datetime.time` or :class:`datetime.timedelta` object.
+The
+:mod:`datetime` class is part of the standard Python libraries.

 There are many way to create datetime objects, for example the :meth:`datetime.datetime.strptime` method::